pietjonker/cv-piet-jonker-academic/content/home/experience.md

     location: Amsterdam
     date_start: '2020-06-01'
     date_end: '2020-10-01'
     description: At Atradius I’ve been part of the team ‘Group Provisioning’.
 They create the        modelled books so that the company sets apart enough to pay out claims, but retains enough to     invest.
-I created mathematical documentation on statistical models using R andinvestigated feasibility of (bayesian) alternative statistical models.
+I created mathematical documentation on statistical models using R and investigated      feasibility of (bayesian) alternative statistical models.

   - title: Master thesis student
     company: Neurolytics (‘Start-up of the year award 2020’)